dipherent1/ai_wraper/my-flyt-project/README.md

 Environment variables used by the project

 - GEMINI_API_KEY (required): API key used by `utils/llm.go` to call Google's Generative Language API.
+- SYSTEM_INSTRUCTIONS_PATH (optional): Path to a markdown file with system instructions.
+Defaults to `config/system_instructions.md`.

 Runtime configuration in code

 - The package-level variable `utils.DefaultModel` may be set by the application (for example in `main.go`) to override the default model (`gemini-2.5-flash`).
 - `LLMConfig` controls temperature and optionally `MaxTokens`.

+System instructions

+- The file `config/system_instructions.md` contains the persistent system prompt.
+You can customize it to set tone, safety rules, and formatting preferences.
+The contents are sent to the model via the `systemInstruction` field on each request.
+- To use a different file per environment or run, set `SYSTEM_INSTRUCTIONS_PATH`.

 ## LLM Utilities (what's in `utils/llm.go`)